chapel-lang/chapel/doc/rst/technotes/initializers.rst

 A record type that defines an initializer also implements a ``postinit`` method.
 This method is invoked when the ``init`` method returns i.e. after the record is fully initialized.
-The ``postinit`` method does not accept any formals and it does not return a value.
+The ``postinit`` method does not accept any formals and does not return a value.
-The compiler generated definition has no observable effect.
+The compiler-generated definition has no observable effect.

 A user may override this method and customize the behavior.
-In release 1.17.0, defining an overload of the ``postinit`` method is sufficient to suppress the default record constructors and trigger the generation of the default record initializer (if no explicit initializer is provided).

-In release 1.17.0 there is little advantage to customizing the ``postinit`` method for a record compared to performing these operations within an overload of the ``init`` method.
-Once the compiler defaults to initializers rather than constructors, the ``postinit`` method will provide a convenient way to perform final updates to an instance of a record when the default all-fields initializer is sufficient.
+Writing a ``postinit`` method provides a way for the record author to leverage the default all-fields initializer while also specifying additional computation to perform before returning the new object.
+When used with class hierarchies, the ``postinit`` method offers additional benefits (see :ref:`post-init-classes`) below).